Eastern harvest mouse: Reproduction

 The eastern harvest mouse mates during spring and autumn.
 The males are always prepared to mate while the females will not mate during the summer period.
 The gestation period for pregnant females is ~21 days and they only need as little as 24 days to begin reproducing again.
-The litter size is usually between 2-4 offspring, however, it can range from 1-8 offspring.
+The litter size is usually between two and four offspring, however, it can range from one to eight offspring.
 Female parents raise the offspring.
 The young will leave the mother after 30 days.
 At birth, the young will weigh 1.2 g and will have closed eyes for the first 7–10 days.

 Development

 Immediately after birth, the young do not have fur and their eyes are closed.
 During the first thirty days, the pelage grows, the young gain weight and the eyes open.
 The fastest growth period is the first week after birth.
 They will leave the protection of the nest by the second or third week of development.
-The offspring lactate from the mother until 4 weeks of age.
+The offspring nurse until four weeks of age.
 After thirty days, the young will leave the nest after they weigh enough.